ripose-jp/Valhalla/README.md

 in serious projects at this time, while still encouraging its use in toy projects.
-I believe this is the best way to get user feedback without having to worry about maintaing a backwards compatible, public API.
+I believe this is the best way to get user feedback without having to worry about maintaining a backwards compatible, public API.

 ## Acknowledgments